7: Pharmacologic Issues Across the Lifespan

 7.1 Neonates, Infants, Children

 Drug treatment for neonates (less than one month of age) and infants (less than one year of age) is complicated by the lack of evidence in this age group.
-Rather, data derived from adult clinical trials is applied to determine dosing and efficacy.
+Instead, data from adult clinical trials is applied to determine dosing and efficacy.
 The dose-response relationship may change in the first few weeks after birth, making it a challenge to establish guidelines.

 7.1.1 Absorption